 Humanity faces a complex mix of existing and emerging issues that will put pressure on the current global reporting system.
-The 2020 Global Risks Report from the WEF saw environmental issues positioned in the top five in terms of the highest likelihood and greatest impact (see Figure 5 overleaf) (WEF, 2020, p. iii).
-Trends across Global Risk Reports of the last three years highlight that interconnected global risks are causing a 'synchronized slowdown' of the global economy.
-However, the 2020 Global Risk Report indicates that fractures in the global community are seeing nationalist outlooks across powers placing individual agendas over those risks that affect the global community, while multilateral pursuits are being sidelined (WEF, 2020, pp. 4, 6).
+The Global Risks Report 2020 from the WEF saw environmental issues positioned in the top five in terms of the highest likelihood and greatest impact (see Figure 5 overleaf) (WEF, 2020, p. iii).
+Trends across the Global Risks Reports of the last three years highlight that interconnected global risks are causing a 'synchronized slowdown' of the global economy.
+However, The Global Risks Report 2020 indicates that fractures in the global community are seeing nationalist outlooks across powers placing individual agendas over those risks that affect the global community, while multilateral pursuits are being sidelined (WEF, 2020, pp. 4, 6).

-The report suggests grave, dire and irreversible impacts on society and the economy in the face of global risks, and indicated that 'opting to ride out the current period in the hope that the global system will "snap back" runs the risk of missing crucial windows to address pressing challenges' (WEF, 2020, p.
+The report suggests grave, dire and irreversible impacts on society and the economy in the face of global risks, and indicates that 'opting to ride out the current period in the hope that the global system will "snap back" runs the risk of missing crucial windows to address pressing challenges' (WEF, 2020, p.
 6).